ErraticPattern/obsidian-ideas/1 - Rough Notes/Bibliometric Analysis/Article Highlighting.md

 - <mark style="background: #FFB8EBA6;">Magenta</mark> - ideas of whom I do not know much or are unclearly presented in the text and should be researched further.
 - <mark style="background: #ADCCFFA6;">Blue</mark> - quotes.
 - <mark style="background: #D2B3FFA6;">Purple</mark> - methodology that is interesting or that I can apply myself in the future.
 Methodology refers both to the experimental paradigm and materials.
 - <mark style="background: #CACFD9A6;">Grey</mark>  - section titles in the case of books.
-Equations and auxiliary resources in the case of articles.
+Equations, links, and auxiliary resources in the case of articles.